cekvenich/eventBus/README.md

 }
 ```

-And second, the code on supper node to show load by node:
+And second, the code on super node to show load by node:
 ```
 class EventBus {
     nodes = {}